 About ALC: You may hear some hams saying they never connect ALC.
 That’s just plain stupid!
 Connecting and using the amp’s ALC allows the amp to control the radio, and thus protect itself from over-drive.
 Even if you don’t want any ALC action from the amp, you can set it right above your normal operating output level and it’ll be there to protect the amp if you accidently transmit with the radio at full output.

-After a year of use, I’m very happy with the AL-80B.
+After a couple years of use, I’m very happy with the AL-80B.
 It’s a workhorse, is well-designed, and once that Load Discovery bit is done, very easy to use.
 I wish it was a solid-state amp, but it’s around $2000 less than an ALS-1306, so I don’t mind twisting knobs occasionally.
 The only thing I don’t like about it is it’s big and heavy!

 On-air reports are good; when switching it on, the signal goes way up, with no distortion or change of audio quality, just as it should.
 Also, I have recently built an RF current sampler and connected it to my oscilloscope, and the signal is nice and clean.